Annihilationism: 1900s onwards

 The Catechism of the Catholic Church (1992) describes Hell as "eternal death" (paragraph 1861) and elsewhere states that "the chief punishment of hell is that of eternal separation from God" (paragraph 1035).
 The question is what "eternal" means in this context.
 Thomas Aquinas, following Boethius, states that "eternity is the full, perfect and simultaneous possession of unending life" (Summa Theologica I, question 10), so apparently eternal separation from God is a "negative eternity", a complete and permanent separation from God.
 In the Collect (opening prayer) for the eighth Sunday after Pentecost in the Tridentine missal, we find the words "qui sine te esse non possumus", meaning "we who without Thee cannot be (or exist)".

 Conditional immortality

 The doctrine is often, although not always, bound up with the notion of "conditional immortality", a belief that the soul is not innately immortal.
 They are related yet distinct.
-God, who alone is immortal, passes on the gift of immortality to the righteous, who will live forever in Heaven or on an idyllic Earth or World to Come, while the wicked will ultimately face a second death.
+God, who alone is immortal (1 Timothy 6:15-16), passes on the gift of immortality to the righteous (1 Corinthians 15:53-55; 2 Timothy 1:10), who will live forever in Heaven or on an idyllic Earth or World to Come, while the wicked will ultimately face a second death.

 Those who describe or believe in this doctrine may not use "annihilationist" to define the belief, and the terms "mortalist" and "conditionalist" are often used.
 Edward Fudge (1982) uses "annihilationist" to refer to both the "mortalists" and "conditionalists" who believe in a universal resurrection, as well as those groups which hold that not all the wicked will rise to face the New Testament's "resurrection of the dead, both of the just and unjust".